Choman Hardi: Career

 She is a former chairperson of Exiled Writers Ink! and has organized creative writing workshops for the British Council in the UK, Belgium, Czech Republic and India.
 She is a former poet-in-residence at Moniack Mhor Writers' Centre (Scotland), Villa Hellebosch (Belgium), Hedgebrook Women Writers' Retreat (USA) and The Booth (Shetland).
 As an academic researcher, she has been a visiting scholar in The Centre for Multiethnic Research (Uppsala University), Zentrum Moderner Orient (Berlin) and The Department of Humanities of the University of Amsterdam.
 Between 2009 and 2011, she was a Senior Associate Member of St Anthony's College, Oxford.
 In 2014, she moved back to her home city of Sulaimani to take up a post at the American University of Iraq, becoming chair of the Department of English in 2015.

 In 2015, she found Center for Gender and Development Studies (CGDS) at The American University of Iraq, Sulaimani.
 The center mainly focused on gender studies.

+In 2023, she was awarded the Franco-German Prize for Human Rights and the Rule of Law.